anshpreetlayal/practice_data_engineering_bash/README.md

 # Shell Basics

 # pwd:
--Present Working Directory
+- Present Working Directory

 ```bash
 pwd
 ```

 # ls command
-# List the content of a directory
+ - List the content of a directory
 ```bash

 ls [options] [filename]  # or ls filename/ to list contents of a particular directory